 Osteochondritis dissecans (OCD) is a condition in which a piece of bone or cartilage (or both) inside a joint loses blood supply and dies.
-OCD may be caused by injury or overuse from an activity that repeatedly jams one bone end against another.
+It may be caused by injury or by overuse from an activity that repeatedly jams one bone end against another.

 Symptoms of OCD may include:

 Decreased joint movement.

 Symptoms that begin suddenly may be caused by a piece of bone or cartilage that has broken loose and moved into the joint.
 Degenerative arthritis may develop in the area affected by OCD.

 How is it treated?

 Treatment for osteochondritis dissecans focuses on resting the joint to allow the cartilage and bone to heal and the swelling to decrease.
 The bone may take a full year to heal.
 Surgery may be necessary to remove or repair loose pieces of bone.

 Medical Review:William H. Blahd Jr. MD, FACEP - Emergency Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.